-Most people half-heartedly acknowledge or completely ignore this news item while searching for more significant information relating to their personal lives; a baseball score, stock market figures, want ads, or horoscopes.
+Most people half-heartedly acknowledge or completely ignore the news item while searching for more significant information relating to their personal lives; a baseball score, stock market figures, want ads, or horoscopes.

-Civilians cannot relate to this type of tragedy nor can they comprehend the depth of grief and gut-wrenching pain that every member in the police or fire service feels.
+Civilians cannot relate to this type of tragedy nor can they comprehend the depth of grief and gut-wrenching pain that every member of the department is feeling as a result of this tragic death.
 Their lives will not be changed by this tragedy.
 Unfortunately, this is not true for the family and co-workers of this fallen hero.
 Life as they knew it will never be the same again.

-Emotions run rampant and their seemingly normal lives spiral into a frightening and dark abyss where pain, loneliness, and grief are constant companions.
-Surviving this personal tragedy is, at times, almost unbearable.
-How does one survive?
-What lessons can be learned from these line of duty deaths?
+Emotions run rampant and your seemingly normal lives spiral into a frightening and dark abyss where pain, loneliness, and grief are constant companions.
+Surviving this personal and professional tragedy is at times almost unbearable.
+How do you survive?
+What lessons can be learned from these experiences?

-Before we can learn to cope with our physical pain and grief, we must first understand why we feel and respond to traumatic events as we do.
+Before you can learn to cope with this physical pain and grief, you must first understand why you feel and respond to traumatic events as you do.
 In any loss (divorce, loss of a friendship or job, or geographical relocation) there is grief and mourning.
 Grief is the emotional, physical, mental, and even spiritual responses human beings experience when their dreams and plans for life take an unexpected turn.
-Mourning is our outward expression (such as crying) to these feelings.
+Mourning (such as crying) is our outward expression of these feelings.

-A small loss experience, such as a rained out ballgame or a broken promise, can cause grief.
-We are disappointed, saddened, or angry at the outcome.
-We unwillingly must surrender control of a situation to unforeseen circumstances (the weather) or to the person who did not fulfill their agreement.
+A small loss experience, such as a rained-out ballgame or a broken promise, can cause grief.
+You are disappointed, saddened, or angry at the outcome.
+You unwillingly must surrender control of a situation to unforeseen circumstances or to another person.

 Grief and mourning are normal, healthy responses.
 Each one of us journeys through grief in our own way and on our own time schedule.

-A line of duty death impacts the life of every member of the department as well as their families.
+A line of duty death impacts the lives of every member of the department as well as their families.
 It is imperative that they are given information about grief and how to cope with the pain and suffering it creates.
 The tragic event may trigger nightmares, anxiety, anger, or guilt.
-It is very important to their physical health and emotional well being that these men and women are provided with an outlet to express their feelings.
+It is very important for their physical health and emotional wellbeing that these men and women are provided an outlet, such as a mental health professional, to discuss their feelings.
 As a result of this life-altering event, they may question their self-worth.
 They may wonder if anyone appreciates the risks they take.